virtualritz/nsi/README.md

 advantages:
 1. If you ship your application or library you can ship it without the library.
-It can still run and will print an informative error if the library cannot be loaded.
+It can still run and will print an informative error if the library can not be loaded.
 2. A user can install an updated version of the renderer and stuff will ‘just work’.

 * Load `lib3deligh` at runtime (default).
 * Dynamically link against `lib3delight`.
-  * `lib3delight` becomes a depdency.
-If it cannot't be found your lib/app will not load/start.
+  * `lib3delight` becomes a dependency.
+If it can not be found your lib/app will not load/start.
   * The feature is called `link_lib3delight`.
   * You should disable default features (they are not needed/used)